 The Men’s Inn

-The Men’s Inn provides emergency shelter services to nearly 300 men each night.
+The Men’s Inn provides emergency shelter services to over 300 men each night.
 Guests typically receive a bed after meeting with a case manager, who will help them chart the next steps toward securing permanent or transitional housing, job training, substance abuse counseling or other needed services.

 444 Harrison Avenue | Boston

 In addition to a bed, the Men’s Inn offers guests two meals a day, shower and laundry facilities and a health clinic.

 From the Men’s Inn, many guests move on to one of Pine Street’s transitional programs.